 If your cruise sails from Florida, visits Caribbean islands (including Barbados) and returns to Florida, a passport card would be acceptable identification.

 In addition, if you plan on taking an excursion on your Alaska cruise into the Canadian Yukon, you could present a passport card at the border if you’re crossing in a tour bus or on the White Pass and Yukon Railroad.

 However, if you choose to charter a flight from Skagway to Whitehorse in the Yukon territory, you would need a passport book.

 Passport cards are cheaper than passport books, and they’re also valid for 10 years.
 They cost $65 for the first one or $30 for a renewal (or if you already have a passport book).
 Minors under the age of 16 pay only $15 for a card, valid for five years.

 Passport Card vs. Passport Book: Which Should You Choose?

-For example you’re sailing roundtrip from Boston to Bermuda, where a passport is not technically required, but an emergency forces you to debark the ship in Hamilton and fly home.
+For example, if you’re sailing a roundtrip from Boston to Bermuda, where a passport is not technically required, but an emergency forces you to debark the ship in Hamilton and fly home.
 You won’t be able to reenter the U.S. by air unless you have a passport book.

 You will need a passport book for any trip that requires you to fly internationally.
 If you think you might like to travel abroad in the next 10 years, go for the more expensive option.